FindMySchool LogoFindMySchool

 Exceptionally diverse.
 The school is home to 38 different nationalities, with 60% international students and 40% UK-based pupils.
 This genuine multiculturalism extends throughout boarding houses, dining, and co-curricular activities.
 If cultural diversity is a priority, Bosworth delivers authentically rather than superficially.

 Selective.
 Whilst Years 7-9 are non-selective, Year 12 entry is merit-based.
-GCSE attainment is not formally published, but demonstrated capability for A-level workload is essential.
 Internal progression and external applications compete equally.
 For pupils falling short at GCSE, sixth form access may be limited unless mitigating factors are compelling.

 Weekly recurring options include basketball, football, badminton, volleyball, and Rock School (Tuesday evenings).
 Weekend trips rotate between campus-based enrichment (art, drama, technology academies) and off-campus experiences (Cambridge, Oxford, London theatre, climbing, water sports).
 The co-curricular philosophy emphasises accessibility over elite selection; all pupils are encouraged to engage.

 Non-selective entry at Years 7-9, genuine diversity (60% international), flexible curricula with bespoke timetables, and explicit commitment to raising aspiration across varied starting points.
-It is not a traditional selective prep school; it is a cosmopolitan, inclusive post-16 feeder with strong A-level outcomes and exceptional pastoral support for international learners.
+It is not a traditional selective prep school; it is a cosmopolitan, inclusive post-16 feeder with a structured A-level pathway and exceptional pastoral support for international learners.

 Get in touch with the school directly